riscv-steel/riscv-steel/docs/source/getstarted.md

 ## Next steps

 If you've reached this point, congratulations!
-You have a working instance of the SoC IP.
+You have a working instance of RISC-V Steel MCU.
 You can now change it to create your own embedded applications.

 - **Run your own software**

-    The [SoC IP Software Guide](softwareguide.md) contains instructions on how to write, compile, and run software applications for the SoC IP.
+    The [RISC-V Steel MCU Software Guide](softwareguide.md) contains instructions on how to write, compile, and run software applications for RISC-V Steel MCU.

 - **Expand the design**

-    The [SoC IP Documentation](soc.md) contains detailed information about its design so that you can expand it to create larger projects.
+    The [RISC-V Steel MCU Documentation](mcu.md) contains detailed information about its design so that you can expand it to create larger projects.

 </br>
 </br>